Below, you’ll find a selection of photos captured as a part of our ongoing documentary work:

-Space Invader (France)
+Space Invader (Paris)

 Space Invaders, or just Invader, has been actively adding ceramic tiled mosaics of pixelated characters from the late-1970s video game of the same name, since 1998, and has installed more than 1,000 in Paris alone, many of which no longer exist.
 The Paris townhall are, however, very supportive of the artworks and there are penalties for anyone found removing them.
 Invader ensures his identity is kept secret from the public.